Mattie’s Message Today

 - The first of many “Peace Trees” around the world in honor of Mattie J.T.
 Stepanek is dedicated in England by Global Teen Leader, David Saddington.

 - The Mattie J.T.
-Stepanek Exhibit (a two year display) is opened at Carlstadt Public School, Carlstadt, NJ.
+Stepanek Exhibit (a two year display) is transferred from Rockville, MD Public Library to Carlstadt Public School, Carlstadt, NJ.

 - The IPPY Moon Beam Children’s Book Award Category is initiated in honor of Mattie and his writings.